 1. No Heavy Packing Involve

-This is a great advantage especially for moms with multiple kids.
-What a relief when you don’t have to pack heavily for a trip and if you will be coming back home at the end of the day, then there will be a very minimal packing to be done.
+This is a great advantage, especially for moms with multiple kids.
+What a relief when you don’t have to pack heavily for a trip and if you will be coming back home at the end of the day, then there will be very minimal packing to be done.

 No stress whatsoever compared to packing for many days of vacation.

 Long flights and long drives are not fun at all when having small kids in tow.
 So, a staycation is a great way to avoid all these.

 My husband has already declared (after our very first family out-of-the-country vacation) that there will be no more out-of-the-country vacations for us while #2 is still in diaper and can’t talk properly yet.